salvium/salvium_io/_posts/2025-06-07-maths-audit.md

 date: 2025-06-07 09:00:00 +0000
 categories: Updates
 image: /images/blog/maths-audit.png
-excerpt: " T-CLSAG signature scheme has been submitted to Cypher Stack for formal cryptographic audit for audit."
+excerpt: " T-CLSAG signature scheme has been submitted to Cypher Stack for formal cryptographic audit"
 ---

 ## Introduction

 Today marks a significant milestone in Salvium's development journey.
 We are proud to announce that our research paper "Two-scalar CLSAG Signature Scheme for Monero's Carrot Addressing (T-CLSAG)" has been submitted to Cypher Stack for formal cryptographic audit.
 This represents not just a technical achievement, but a crucial step toward implementing some of the most advanced privacy features in the cryptocurrency space.

-> **Download / view the full preprint (PDF, ~190 KB):**
-> [Two-scalar CLSAG Signature Scheme](https://raw.githubusercontent.com/salvium/salvium_library/main/preprints/Two-scalar%20CLSAG%20Signature%20Scheme.pdf){:target="_blank" rel="noopener"}
+> **Download / view the full preprint (PDF, ~190 KB):**  [Two-scalar CLSAG Signature Scheme](https://raw.githubusercontent.com/salvium/salvium_library/main/preprints/Two-scalar%20CLSAG%20Signature%20Scheme.pdf){:target="_blank" rel="noopener"}

 ## Understanding Preprints and Why They Matter